sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator-server-2016.md

 ### Duration

-* PCS Actions (listed above) will run for 96 hours.
+* PCS Actions (listed below) will run for 96 hours.
 * The complete run may take an additional 24-36 hours (including time for setup and cleanup)

 ### Actions